DaniLascu/Car-Rental-Service---OOP/README.md

 I also implemented the persistency  of the data, using a database system, specifically MySQL.
 Each class in the system has a database table associated to it and a Service file that contains the CRUP operations.
 When starting the application, the data is fetched from the database.
 Also when creating and deleting an object, a corresponding database record is created in the corresponding table.

+Flux example:
+-The user adds a new Mechanic;
+-The user adds a new Vehicle and selects its type (Car, Van, or Motorcycle);
+-A new Customer is registered;
+-Customer X wants to rent Vehicle Y;
+-A Mechanic is assigned to Vehicle Y;
+-The mechanic performs a Technical Inspection on Vehicle Y;
+-Vehicle Y is Insured;
+-Customer X rents Vehicle Y — the rental period is specified, the vehicle becomes unavailable both at the application and database level;